Ada-Developers-Academy/daily-curriculum/topic_resources/ruby_101.md

 Our First Textbooks
 ===================
-We'll be using Beginning Ruby by Peter Cooper and Learn to Program to get ourselves acquainted with Ruby.
+We'll be using Learn to Program to get ourselves acquainted with Ruby.

 What is it about Ruby?